"Y'know, people are always telling me how lucky I am. But the truth is, everything I touch turns to shit."

 - Ciaphas Cain:

-- The titular Ciaphas Cain.
+- THE HERO OF THE IMPERIUM, Ciaphas Cain himself.
 Every dangerous situation he gets into is a result of him trying to avoid one that sounds more dangerous on paper, only making it out through luck and foiling an enemy plot in the process.
 For example, instead of joining the frontline against an ork horde, he attaches himself to a search party investigating tunnels the orks might be able to use, and finds Necrons instead, and only escapes due to Jurgen's Anti-Magic properties.
 In another, he goes away from the main battle with Chaos forces to an out-of-the-way dredger where there might be a demon summoning taking place.
 As he'd fervently hoped against, there was.

 - "Jinxie" Penlan of the Valhallan 597th causes accidents through her clumsiness every time she's mentioned, but they all work out in her favor.
 This actually improves her squad's morale since they trust her to be resident Weirdness Magnet.